Browser does not support script.

 We want the transition process into Higher Education to be as smooth as possible and to ensure your individual support plan is in place for the start of your first academic year, please contact the Student Inclusion Team to discuss your support as soon as you have your place on a course confirmed.
 For applicants who have been offered a conditional place on a course, this will be after you have recieved your results in August.

 For general advice about support available or Disabled Students’ Allowances application process, please contact the Student Inclusion Team or visit our Disability Support page.
-If you are a current student then please complete the online contact form so that advice can be given based on your specific need
+If you are a current student then please contact the Student Inclusion Team by email email@example.com so that advice can be given based on your specific need

 If you are planning on moving into university accomodation, and have specific requirements, please remember to indicate this when you apply for your accomodation.

 Transition to University for Autistic Students

 We offer an annual two-day Transition to University event in mid-August for Autistic students.
 This event will give you an opportunity to experience an overnight stay on campus, so that you feel more prepared to move away from home.
 If you would like more information on this event please contact the student-inclusion team.

 How to apply for Disabled Students’ Allowances (DSA)